Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

-\cref{eq: beta asymmetry} also quantifies how asymmetric degradation rates decrease the severity of the previously reported bound.
+\comm{In addition to quantifying how simultaneous production affects the minimum subunit fluctuations,} \cref{eq: beta asymmetry} also quantifies how asymmetric degradation rates decrease the severity of the previously reported bound.
 However, regardless of the exact value of $\beta_2/\beta_1$ in a particular system, a trade-off exists between efficiency and fluctuations, with a lower bound on subunit fluctuations that diverges as the assembly efficiency approaches 100\%.
 While the bound vanishes for infinitely asymmetric degradation rates, energetic constraints for turnover rates limit this asymmetry in biological systems.
-For example, in \textit{E.~coli}, mRNA half-lifes \cite{Bernstein2002} suggest a realistic maximum $\beta_2/\beta_1$ of around $15$, for which we still see a significant trade-off, see Fig.~\ref{fig: single-input}(d).
-Data obtained for arrested HeLa cells suggests suggests a greater diversity of protein turnover rates across the proteome compared to mRNA turnover in \textit{E.~coli}~\cite{Cambridge2011}.
-However, relatively small variations were observed when analyzing turnover rates of subunits forming specific protein complexes, which suggests limited degradation rate asymmetries for protein subunits~\cite{Cambridge2011}.
+For example, in \textit{E.~coli}, mRNA half-lives \cite{Bernstein2002} suggest a realistic maximum $\beta_2/\beta_1$ of around $15$, for which we still see a significant trade-off, see Fig.~\ref{fig: single-input}(d).
+Data obtained for arrested HeLa cells suggests a greater diversity of protein turnover rates across the proteome compared to mRNA turnover in \textit{E.~coli}~\cite{Cambridge2011}.
+However, relatively small variations were observed when analyzing turnover rates of subunits forming specific protein complexes, which suggests limited degradation rate asymmetries for protein subunits \comm{within a given complex}~\cite{Cambridge2011}. \comm{Nevertheless, we address the singular case of $\beta_2/\beta_1 = \infty$, $E = 1$ in Appendix \ref{sect: beta2/beta1 = infty, E=1}, showing that such a system is unstable and cannot reach a stationary state with finite variances.}

 Since we are motivated to characterize systems without knowing their rate constants, \cref{eq: beta asymmetry} constrains systems for arbitrary values of $F$ and $E$, which are treated as system observables in our analysis.
 We do not consider how the fluctuations of specific systems change when specific rate constants change while others are held fixed.
 Previous work has performed such analyses for sRNA-RNA assembly processes~\cite{Mehta2008} and protein complex assembly processes~\cite{Hakkinen2013,Lord2019}.
 Note also, the fluctuation bound presented in \cref{eq: beta asymmetry} becomes loose for systems with strongly asymmetric degradation rates.
-Actual systems with $\beta_2>\beta_1$ have to exhibit even larger fluctuations and are constrained by a tighter bound, see Appendix~\ref{sect: beta appendix}.
+Actual systems with $\beta_2>\beta_1$ have to exhibit even larger fluctuations due to a more severe bound, see Appendix~\ref{sect: beta appendix}.